Chemical Industry News, Data & Insights

 About FTC

-The Federal Trade Commission (FTC) is an independent U.S. government agency that promotes competition and protects consumers by enforcing federal antitrust and consumer protection laws.
-It investigates and challenges anticompetitive mergers and conduct, and combats deceptive or unfair business practices across industries.
+The Federal Trade Commission (FTC) is an independent U.S. government agency established in 1914 to promote competition and protect consumers.
+It enforces federal antitrust and consumer protection laws, investigates anticompetitive conduct, and reviews mergers and acquisitions under the Hart-Scott-Rodino Act, challenging transactions that may substantially lessen competition.
+The FTC also addresses deceptive or unfair business practices, including marketing and labeling claims.

 Get insights on FTC